MCP Git Server

 v2025.9.25Anthropic

-Official Anthropic MCP server for Git repository operations.
+Official MCP reference server for Git repository operations.
 Enables AI models to interact with local Git repositories, perform commits, branch management, and version control operations.
-Essential for AI-assisted development workflows and code management.
+One of the seven reference servers that remain actively maintained after the 2025-05-29 archival of non-core servers; MCP governance moved to the Agentic AI Foundation under the Linux Foundation on 2025-12-09 (latest spec 2025-11-25).

 Trust Vector Analysis